13 min read

 Temporary demand, such as holidays or local events, often requires more seasonal workers.
 On the other hand, daily demand trends (e.g., weekends or lunch rushes) can help you fine-tune scheduling.

-Using historical restaurant sales data and predictive scheduling tools, you can plan staff coverage accordingly, ensuring you have the right number of employees without overstaffing or understaffing during busy or slow periods.
-This flexibility enables you to manage variable labor costs while maintaining service standards.
+Using restaurant sales data and scheduling tools, you can plan staff coverage.
+This lets you to manage labor costs.

 Full-service businesses tend to have lower margins, usually around 3% to 5%, due to higher labor costs, longer service times, and more complex operations.